 Section 1206 of the National Defense Authorization Act (NDAA) for Fiscal Year 2006, as amended and regularly extended, provides the Secretary of Defense with authority to train and equip foreign military forces for two specified purposes-counterterrorism and stability operations-and foreign maritime security forces for counterterrorism operations.
 The Department of Defense (DOD) values this authority as an important tool to train and equip military partners.
 Funds may be obligated only with the concurrence of the Secretary of State.
 Thus far, the Department of Defense (DOD) has used Section 1206 authority primarily to provide counterterrorism (CT) support.
-In FY2010, Section 1206 funds were also used to provide significant assistance to train and equip foreign military forces for military and stability operations in which U.S. forces participate.
+In FY2010 and FY2011, Section 1206 funds were also used to provide significant assistance to train and equip foreign military forces for military and stability operations in which U.S. forces participate.
+This authority will expire in FY2013.